stckme/apilogger/README.md

 ## usage instructions

-To log http failure codes in localStorage, you need to polyfill window.fetch as written in following code.
+To log http failure codes in localStorage, you need to replace window.fetch as written in following code.

 Import apilogger constructor
 ```